Welcome to PLAY and the Powerful Learning Around You!

 - The course starts immediately after you Register on this site.
 You will also have the opportunity to book for a support workshop if you experience any difficulties.

 - All of the training happens right here on this platform.
-You will be guided to complete a series of sessions for each of three course options.
-The courses are designed for practitioners, teachers, child minders, day mothers, play group facilitators or anyone who implements programmes for babies and young children in South Africa.
+You will be guided to complete a series of sessions for each of the course options.
+The courses are designed for practitioners, teachers, childminders, day mothers, playgroup facilitators or anyone who implements programmes for babies and young children in South Africa.

 - The course sessions include videos, images, reading, tasks, evaluation and reflection activities.